Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

-"If you’re thinking about quitting a job or leaving a marriage, don’t—at least not until you have read this book.
+"If you’re thinking about quitting a job or leaving a marriage, don’t—at least not until you have read Quitting: A Life Strategy.
+It’s a thoughtful book that challenges conventional wisdom about giving up.
 Blending scientific research with stories of real-life decisions, Keller shows how quitting can be a powerful way to take control of your life."―Joseph T. Hallinan, Pulitzer Prize-winning journalist and bestselling author of Why We Make Mistakes

 Diving into the neuroscience of nope and the cultural messages that drive our reluctance to throw in the towel, Keller dismantles the myth of perseverance once and for all.
 Because grit isn't always great.
 Sticking it out doesn't always pay off.
 And quitting can be an unexpected act of self-love.